freshleafmedia/image-compression-finder/README.md

 This is a library which attempts to determine the maximum amount of compression which can be applied to an image while not introducing any visible changes.

 The output is an integer between 0 and 100.
-It can be passed directly to the quality

 ## Installation